-Pioli’s program tasted success in Kansas City earlier than expected when the roster he constructed and the team coach Todd Haley put on the field went 10-6 in 2010.
-Going into that season, both Pioli and Haley were looking to make progress from a team that had won a total of 10 games in the previous three seasons combined.
+Pioli’s program tasted success in Kansas City earlier than expected when the team he constructed went 10-6 in 2010.
+Going into that season, both Pioli and coach Todd Haley were just looking to make some progress after the Chiefs won a total of 10 games in the previous three seasons combined.
 A division title seemed like a pipe dream.

 Regardless of what happens in this freakish season in the heartland, Pioli’s program is still on the upswing.
 There is intriguing, young talent throughout the roster.
 Pioli has put together some strong drafts the past two years and the future appears to be bright in Kansas City.

-Pioli heads home Monday night, knowing his battered team is moving in the right direction and that the Chiefs are better off for prying him out of New England two-plus years ago regardless if they can compete with his former club.
+Pioli heads home Monday night, knowing his battered team is moving in the right direction and that the Chiefs are better off for prying him out of New England two-plus years ago regardless of whether they can compete with his former club.